wuxiran/cc-pane/README.md

 ## Contributing

 Contributions are welcome.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+See [CONTRIBUTING.md](xuexi/cc-pane/CONTRIBUTING.md) for project guidelines.

 ## License

-This project is licensed under the [GNU General Public License v3.0](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](xuexi/cc-pane/LICENSE).